- Academic English Studies (ESL)

 Musicology is essentially about telling stories, true stories about composers, their music, and cultural environment in which they flourished.
 A musicologist conducts research to uncover truths about music, the most ambiguously beautiful of all the arts.
 Topics might include Beethoven’s Immortal Beloved, Schumann’s progression towards insanity, Ruth Crawford Seeger’s String Quartet, Philip Glass’s film scores, and Kendrick Lamar’s hip hop.
 Musicology is unique in the context of a liberal environment because it is one of the few disciplines in which one learns not only to research the life of a composer, but as a music major, one also learns to play the music and compose your own.
 Indeed, all musicologists play an instrument and find great satisfaction working through a musical problem on the piano or another instrument.

-Unique to Lewis and Clark College is an interdisciplinary approach to musicology.
+Unique to Lewis & Clark College is an interdisciplinary approach to musicology.
 Students are encouraged to understand music through the lens of its sister disciplines, such as art history, literary criticism, and philosophy.
 For instance, students may study the representation of musical instruments in the work of Michelangelo or musical metaphors in Zora Neale Hurston’s prose.
-At Lewis and Clark College, students interested in focusing in musicology take the required courses for music majors: theory, aural skills, piano proficiency, and performance lessons and ensembles.
+At Lewis & Clark College, students interested in focusing in musicology take the required courses for music majors: theory, aural skills, piano proficiency, and performance lessons and ensembles.
 They are encouraged to take electives in advanced musicology topics in order to prepare for a senior musicology thesis.

 Musicology students are also encouraged to participate in the London Overseas program, offered by the college every other spring.